xuankimtran/docs-1/pages/katalon-studio/docs/execution-settings.md

 ## Execution Settings

-Execution settings help users to set preferred behaviors for Katalon Studio during test execution.
-You can configure general execution preferences by accessing from the main menu: **Project > Settings > Execution**.
+Execution settings help define the desired behaviors of Katalon Studio during test execution.
+To access default Execution Settings of a project,from the main menu, select **Project > Settings > Execution**

 <img src="https://github.com/katalon-studio/docs-images/raw/master/katalon-studio/docs/execution-settings/newui.png" width="" height="">

+You can also configure see the following subviews:

+* Default Execution Settings
+* Launch Arguments
+* WebUI
+* Web Service

+### Default Execution Settings

+* **Default execution**: The default environment that Katalon Studio uses for executing test scripts.
+* **Log executed test steps**: Decide whether the logs include executed test steps or not.
+[Learn more](https://docs.katalon.com/katalon-studio/docs/working-with-execution-log.html#log-executed-test-steps).
+* **Default wait for element timeout (in seconds)**: The default timeout period that Katalon Studio waits for the application under test to be loaded when executing automation test.
+* **Post-Execution Options**: These options decide the actions that Katalon Studio performs after finishing test execution.
+  * Open report: Specify whether the report generated after your test suite's execution finishes is to be opened immediately.
+  * Terminate drivers: Specify when any driver remains after execution is terminated.

 ### Allow editing JVM parameters in Execution Settings